 A book for young readers.
 It involves new kids, bullies, alligators, eco-warriors, pancakes, and pint-sized owls.
 A hilarious

-This is a realistic version of being bullied though the resolution of bully and bullied has a satisfying but not-likely-in-real-life ending.
+This is a realistic version of being bullied through the resolution of a bully and bullied has a satisfying but not-likely-in-real-life ending.

 7. Arnie and the New Kid by Nancy Carlson

 “Top cat Arnie teases Philip because he is confined to a wheelchair.
 Yet when Arnie falls down the school steps and breaks a leg, twists a wrist, and sprains a tail, he begins to see life from a different perspective.
 With few books about mainstreaming available, this entertaining story should be welcome.”–Booklist.
 Full color.

 Understanding our differences goes a long way to bringing a bully around.
 This picture book is great for ages 3 and up and helps to teach kids empathy.